Gagangiri Maharaj

-Swami Gagangiri Maharaj was an Indian Hindu saint and Guru of the Nath Sampradaya.
-He is one of the most influential Hathayogis of modern India.
-Gagangiri Maharaj was particularly known for his water penance and intense meditation practices.
-He is considered the incarnation of Adi Dattatreya himself.
-Swamiji was a widely revered figure amongst Indian sadhus, yogis, and saints.
+Swami Gagangiri Maharaj was an Indian Hindu religious figure associated with the Natha Sampradaya.
+He is described in devotional and biographical accounts as a practitioner of austerities, including prolonged water penance, and meditation.
+Some followers venerate him as an incarnation of Dattatreya.
+He has been cited as a respected figure among sections of India’s ascetic and yogis communities.

 Life

 Shri Gagangiri Maharaj was born as Shripad Patankar in a village named Mandure in Patan, Satara district of Maharashtra.
 Patankar family is an imperial family and are direct descendants of the Chalukya dynasty which once ruled much of South and Central India.
-At the tender age of seven, he left home and went to a Matha of Nath sampradaya which was located at Battees-Shirala.
+At the age of seven, he left home and went to a Matha of Nath sampradaya which was located at Battees-Shirala.
 At a very early age he took Sannyasa.

 After getting initiated in a monastic order he started travelling with various Mahants, sages of Nath Sampradaya.
 Gagangiri maharaj was a child prodigy and mastered several shastras, yoga and various Tantras at a very young age.
 He travelled to far and wide places such as Nepal, Bhutan, Manas Sarovar, Gaurishankar, Gorakshdarbar, Gorakhpur, Pashupatinath and returned to Almora.
 Finally, he travelled through the Valley of Ganga, Himachal Pradesh and reached Badrika Ashram.

 Gagangiri Maharaj was extremely tired as a result of his peregrinations and he decided to rest in a cave.
 When he was relaxing, a sage wearing saffron robes came there from the mountains.
 He sprinkled water from his kamandalu, on the face of Gagangiri Maharaj.
 He also gave him some kind of green grass to eat which resembled coriander leaves.
 For his penance, he had prepared mattresses of grass.
 He found his mattresses growing like living vegetation.
 This was considered as an experience, where Tantrik technique is perfected.
 He did a number of Kaya Kalpas.
 In this process he invented several new concepts in Tantrik techniques and proved them true.
 He did penance at a number of places like Mauli Kund, Mauli Kada, Zanzu water, Mausame Kada, Kasarbari, Ginger water, Sat-barkund, Holi Kada, Margaj water, Jungledeo patti, Shirale etc.